 – St Olave’s Churchyard, Noble Street and London Wall, City of London, EC2V 7EE.
 Nearest station: St Paul’s.

 - Southwark Cathedral

 When Shakespeare lived at Bankside, it fell under the parish of St Saviour, which meant he would have known Southwark Cathedral well.
-His younger brother Edmund was living the parish when he died in 1607 aged just 27.
+His younger brother Edmund was living in the parish when he died in 1607, aged just 27.
 Edmund was buried at St Saviour’s with the 20 shilling burial fee likely to have been paid by his famous sibling.
 A stone dedicated to Edmund still exists in the choir area of the Cathedral.
-A William Shakespeare stained glass window was added in 1964, joining an alabaster memorial bust from 1912.
+A stained glass window depicting The Bard was added in 1964, joining an alabaster memorial bust from 1912.

 – Southwark Cathedral, Southwark, SE1 9DA.
 Nearest station: London Bridge.